 Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed using the weighted-average number of shares of common stock outstanding during the period and, if dilutive, the weighted-average number of potential shares of common stock.
-Diluted net loss per share is the same as basic net loss per share for the three and six months ended June 30, 2022 and 2021 since all potential shares of common stock instruments are anti-dilutive as a result of the loss for such periods.
+In periods where the Company reports a net loss attributable to common stockholders, diluted net loss per share is the same as basic net loss per share, since dilutive shares of common stock are not assumed to have been issued if their effect is anti-dilutive.
+Diluted net loss per share is the same as basic net loss per share for the three months ended March 31, 2023 and 2022 since all potential shares of common stock instruments are anti-dilutive as a result of the loss for such periods.